 Do you or someone you know need help with a Crisis?

-Anyone may request crisis or emergency services in North Carolina for mental health, substance abuse, intellectual and developmental disabilities issues.
+Anyone may request crisis or emergency services in North Carolina for mental health, substance use disorders, intellectual and developmental disabilities issues.

 - Find help for a mental health and substance use crisis in your county.